JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ## Naming rules

-Kotlin follows the Java naming conventions.
-In particular:
+Package and class naming rules in Kotlin are quite simple:

-Names of packages are always lower case and do not use underscores (`org.example.myproject`).
+* Names of packages are always lower case and do not use underscores (`org.example.project`).
 Using multi-word names is generally discouraged, but if you do need to use multiple words, you can either simply concatenate them together or use camel humps (`org.example.myProject`).

-Names of classes and objects start with an upper case letter and use camel humps:
+* Names of classes and objects start with an upper case letter and use camel humps:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>